ayushmanCR7/ayushmanCR7/README.md

 ## 💼 Internship

 **ScholarsBoost (Jan 2025 – Mar 2025)** *(NASSCOM(CISCO)-funded startup)*
-- Designed & optimized MongoDB collections, improving query performance by **30%**
+-Designed and optimized MongoDB collections and developed multiple RESTful APIs.
-- Built multiple REST APIs for seamless frontend-backend communication
+-Containerized the full-stack application using Docker, orchestrated services with Kubernetes, and automated server provisioning and deployment using Terraform and Ansible on a VPS.
-- Integrated Razorpay, automated transactional emails (NodeMailer), & cron-based slot deletion
+-Set up CI/CD pipelines in Jenkins to automate build, test, and deployment processes.
-- Leveraged Cloudinary for secure image hosting, optimized state with **TanStack React Query**
+-Integrated Razorpay for secure payments, automated transactional emails with NodeMailer, and implemented cron-based slot deletion with a dynamic booking view using React Calendar..
-- Deployed on VPS achieving **99% uptime** and smooth scaling
+-Leveraged Cloudinary for secure image hosting, optimized frontend performance with TanStack React Query and implemented real-time monitoring and visualization of system metrics using Prometheus and Grafana.

 ---